2019 Keynote Speaker

 Famed One-Handed Major League Baseball Pitcher

 In the 1988 Olympics, Abbott was the winning pitcher in a 5-3 victory over Japan that brought the United States its first gold medal in baseball.
+He was then drafted by the California Angels in the first round (8th pick) and was one of only three pitchers during the 1980s to win his first professional game at the major league level.
 His most famous high point came in 1993 when he threw a no-hitter for the New York Yankees at Yankee Stadium.
 Abbott played for 10 seasons on four different teams, ending his big-league playing career in 1999.

 Abbott will share how he was able to overcome perceived limitations and reach his dreams.
 He encourages audiences to find something they love and to go after it with all their heart.
+He is the author of his autobiography titled Imperfect.
 His story has been featured in numerous magazines, and he has appeared on several television shows.